 Abstract.
-In this paper, we describe progress on the development of algorithms for triangular decomposition of approximate systems.
+In this series of papers "On Approximate Triangular Decompositions," we describe progress on development of algorithms for triangular decomposition of approximate systems.

-We begin with the treatment of linear, homogeneous systems with positive-dimensional solution spaces, and approximate coefficients.
-We use the Singular Value Decomposition to decompose such systems into a stable form, and discuss condition numbers for approximate triangular decompositions.
-Results from the linear case are used as the foundation of a discussion on the fully nonlinear case.
+In this paper, we begin with the treatment of linear, homogeneous systems with positive-dimensional solution spaces, and approximate coefficients.
+We use the Singular Value Decomposition to decompose such systems into a stable form.
+Results from the linear case are used in the commencement of a discussion on the fully nonlinear case.
 We introduce linearized triangular sets, and show that we can obtain useful stability information about sets corresponding to different variable orderings.
-Examples are provided, experiments are described, and connections with the works of Sommese, Verschelde, and Wampler are made.
+We also discuss condition numbers for approximate triangular decompositions.
+To augment the theory which we have collected here, examples are provided, experiments are described, and connections with the works of Sommese, Verschelde, and Wampler are made.